 Then again, I can’t help but admire and respect the hustle of Mary Kay and strong entrepreneurial women like her.

 So if you wanna drink the pink lemonade and have that Mary Kay enthusiasm down in your heart, I wish you all the best.

-If not, here’s another suggestion.
+If not, here’s some other suggestions.

 Shameless Plug: Realistic Passive Income Without MLM?

 No recruiting, no selling products, no rah-rah meetings, no bullsh*t.

 But before you scream “SCAM!” and scram, do yourself a favor.